0xEDU/camagru/README.md

 - Add upload of images to be edited
 - Make the snap button inactive if there aren't any superposables

-- Add likes and comments to images
+- Add comments to images
 - Notificate comments by email, set a parameter to disable this
 - Add deletion of created images